-Minimum Wage - As of January 1, 2018, you have the right to receive a minimum wage of at least \$10.10 an hour.
-As of January 1, 2016, "tipped employees" may be paid up to seventy-five cents less per hour under certain conditions.
+Minimum Wage - As of October 1, 2022, you have the right to receive a minimum wage of at least \$12 an hour.
+Under certain conditions, "tipped employees" may be paid less per hour.

 Overtime - You have the right to be paid overtime at least one and one-half times your regular rate for all hours worked in excess of 40 in a workweek.
-The law also requires employers to maintain payroll records for at least 6 years.
+The law also requires employers to maintain payroll records for at least 6 years